carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 The `cwlVersion` string defines which standard of the language is required for the tool or workflow.
 The most recent version is v1.2.

 The `class` field defines what this particular document is.
 The majority of CWL documents will fall into one of two classes: `CommandLineTool`, or `Workflow`.
 The `CommandLineTool` class is used for describing the interface for a command-line tool, while the `Workflow` class is used for connecting those tool descriptions into a workflow.
-In this lesson we will learn the differences between these two classes, how to pass data to and from command-line tools and specify working environments for these, and finally how to use a tool description within a workflow.
+In this lesson the differences between these two classes are explained, how to pass data to and from command-line tools and specify working environments for these, and finally how to use a tool description within a workflow.

 ## Our first CWL script

-To demonstrate the basic requirements for a tool descriptor we will create a CWL description for the popular "Hello world!" demonstration.
+To demonstrate the basic requirements for a tool descriptor a CWL description for the popular "Hello world!" demonstration will be examined.

 __echo.cwl__
 ~~~